 How Much Do Residential Service Contracts Cost?

-With a residential service contract, you’ll be responsible for two types of costs: premiums and service call fees.
+With a residential service contract, you pay two main costs: the premium and the service call fee.

 How Do Residential Service Contracts Work?